-The Planning Commission should discuss and comment on these policies and make any recommendations to City Council.
+The City Council should discuss these policies and provide direction to staff.
 Are there any general development policy ideas that are missing?

-The Planning Commission could discuss general concerns and interests in the redevelopment of the Mill Site and staff can work to craft additional policy language to address those issues and concerns in the Mill Site Reuse Plan.
+The City Council may feel free to discuss general concerns and interests in the redevelopment of the Mill Site.
+Staff will then work to craft additional policy language to address any and all additional general issues and concerns raised by City Council.